 Building with Bamboo

-Building with bamboo is commonplace in some eastern countries and becoming increasingly more popular in the western world as builders and architects discover how to utilise it's versatility and flexibility as a fabrication material.
+Building with bamboo is commonplace in some eastern countries and becoming more widely used in the western world as builders and architects discover how to utilise it's versatility and flexibility as a fabrication material.

 As well as increasing in use as a primary construction material for building with bamboo because it is one of the strongest materials available, it is also fastly becoming highly fashionable in interior design, flooring, furniture, and for decorative purposes.